cdermott7/PricePal/README.md

 ## 👥 Team

-Built with ❤️ for the Mentra Hackathon by Cole Dermott
+Built with ❤️ for the Mentra Hackathon by Cole Dermott, Arsh Jain, and William Wang

 ## 📄 License